How to Become a Pharmacy Technician - Education & Certification Guide

 Prospective students should call the campus to confirm they can attend and fulfill academic and professional requirements due to state authorization limitations, which involve rules prohibiting some students from attending online schools in states where they do not reside.

-- Location: multiple campuses in the United States
+• Location: Multiple campuses in the United States

-- Duration: Nine months
+• Duration: Nine months

-- Accreditation: American Society of Health-System Pharmacists (ASHP)
+• Accreditation: American Society of Health-System Pharmacists (ASHP)

 Cleveland Clinic in Cleveland, Ohio, offers the only accredited hospital-based pharmacy technician program in the United States.
-Students in this program have 20 weeks to complete ten online courses modules and learn through 300 hours of in-person experience at the Cleveland Clinic Main Campus.
+Students in this program have 20 weeks to complete ten online course modules and learn through 300 hours of in-person experience at the Cleveland Clinic Main Campus.
 The Ohio State Board approves this program of Career Colleges and Schools.

 To apply, students must complete an application, show a copy of their high school diploma, complete a phone and on-site interview, earn passing scores in math and reading, and pass a background check.

-- Location: Cleveland, OH
+• Location: Cleveland, OH

-- Duration: One year
+• Duration: One year

-- Accreditation: American Society of Health-System Pharmacists and the Accreditation Council for Pharmacy Education
+• Accreditation: American Society of Health-System Pharmacists and the Accreditation Council for Pharmacy Education

 Remington College has campuses across southern states and has a pharmacy technician diploma program.
 The program emphasizes teaching students about drug interactions, medical abbreviations, and patient care.
 Courses include first aid, career development, computers, and pharmacy law and ethics.
 In addition to didactic lectures, students apply their learning in simulated pharmacy environments.
 Graduates from this program pursue careers in retail pharmacies, hospitals, nursing homes, and assisted living facilities.

-- Accreditation: American Society of Health-System Pharmacists (ASHP)
+• Accreditation: American Society of Health-System Pharmacists (ASHP)

 Please visit our page on pharmacy technician schools for other programs—including online pharmacy technician training options.

-Step three: Get certified by national and regional certification bodies (timeline varies).
+Step three: Get certified by national and regional certification bodies (timeline varies)

 Although not all states require pharmacy technicians to be certified, many employers prefer it.
 The National Association of Boards of Pharmacy (NABP) has a list of contact information for each state’s board to verify whether or not pharmacy techs must be certified.

-Step four: Maintain active certification (every two years).
+Step four: Maintain active certification (every two years)

 Certifications from PTCB and NHA must be renewed every two years.
 In addition, PTCB requires completing 20 continuing education (CE) hours, and NHA requires 10 continuing education units.